Who says there's no mystery anymore? Ranking the best matchups from the All-Star Game

 4. Giancarlo Stanton vs. Sale: 15.5 points

 Sale dominated Stanton, dropping in two sliders at different angles to get ahead 0-2 before eventually striking Stanton out swinging on 98 mph cheese.
-The one mark against this was that final pitch badly missed its location, though maybe that makes Sale overpowering Stanton even more impressive.
+The one mark against this was that the final pitch badly missed its location, though maybe that makes Sale overpowering Stanton even more impressive.

 3. Judge vs. Martinez: 16 points